 One of the great benefits of using our streaming subscription service is that you need not make large system backups of videos, in case your system fails.
 ErgVideo by susbcription is pretty self-contained in the application.
 Your performance and configuration data is stored in your Documents\ErgVideo Data, which, as part of your personal folders system, is likely part of your regular backups anyway.
 If you create several training plans or custom rides, you may want to add Public\Videos\ErgVideo\ErgVideoLibrary.xml to your backup plan, so these can be restored if your system meets with grief.

 After download, maintaining your system is your responsibility.
 Protect yourself against system failures by adopting a backup routine.
 We find many people neglect to do this.
 We do not offer you a backup service nor perpetual downloads.
-You will be charged for additional downloads, $15 for 1080HD titles and $10 for all others.
+Downloads are no longer available.
+Start a subscription and acccess all of the videos for one low price per month.

 This is very easy.
 Whats most important is to preserve your investment in the downloaded files.
 Our downloader will offer you a choice on where to store your downloads, and defaults to (system drive):\Users\Public\Videos\ErgVideo.
 When you launch the downloader or the ErgVideo application, this folder will be created automatically in the public videos directory.
 (Users\Public\Videos).
 Each ErgVideo will be stored in in a folder with the name of the video, and inside the folder are two files.
 So if you load "ThresholdTestHD" the default folder will be Users\Public\Videos\ErgVideo\ThresholdTestHD and two files ThresholdTestHD.evr and ThresholdTestHD.wmv will be created.